How Can You Change Your Energy in 5 Minutes – the “Expecto Patronum” charm

 Can you just talk it into quieting down without making it into your enemy?

-The Greek word for “beauty” — kalos — has the same root as the verb “to call” — kaleo.
+The Greek for “beauty” — kalos — has the same root as the verb “to call” — kaleo.
 Beauty calls.
 Kalos kaleo.
 The true function of Beauty is to call – to call us out of ourselves by the magnetic pull of Wonder.

 As I stood by the quaint jewel of the Sierra Nevada, Echo Lake, I was smitten by its turquoise-to-azure waters set against the backdrop of gorgeous snow-topped mountains with their granite arms outstretched far and wide around the Desolation Wilderness in the most exquisite embrace.